awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 The default value is `NONE`\.

 Not all instance types support cluster placement groups\.
-For example the default instance type of `t2.micro` does not support cluster placement groups\.
-For the list of instance types that support cluster placement groups, see [Cluster Placement Group Rules and Limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-limitations-cluster) in the *Amazon EC2 User Guide for Linux Instances*\.
+For example, the default instance type of `t2.micro` does not support cluster placement groups\.
+For information about the list of instance types that support cluster placement groups, see [Cluster Placement Group Rules and Limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-limitations-cluster) in the *Amazon EC2 User Guide for Linux Instances*\.
+See [Placement Groups and Instance Launch Issues](troubleshooting.md#placement-groups-and-instance-launch-issues) for tips when working with placement groups\.

 ```
 placement_group = NONE